 Excludes the interest accreted on outstanding capital appreciation bonds.
-Preliminary, subject to change.
 Source: Waxahachie ISD Audited Financial Statement.
-See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in the Official Statement and "DEBT SERVICE REQUIREMENTS" in this appendix and see the "Audited Financial Report Fiscal Year Ended August 31, 2020" in Appendix D for more information relative to the District's outstanding obligations.
-Source: Municipal Advisory Council of Texas.
+See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in the Official Statement and "DEBT SERVICE REQUIREMENTS" in this appendix and see the "Audited Financial Report Fiscal" Year Ended August 31, 2020" in Appendix D for more information relative to the District's outstanding obligations (4) Source: Municipal Advisory Council of Texas.

-(1) Source: Comptroller of Public Accounts - Property Tax Division.
-(2) The passage of a Texas constitutional amendment on November 3, 2015 increased the homestead exemption from \$15,000 to \$25,000.
-(3) Source: Preliminary values from the Ellis Appraisal District as of June 2021.
-(4) Source: Waxahachie ISD Audited Financial Statements.
-(5) Excludes penalties and interest.
+Source: Comptroller of Public Accounts - Property Tax Division.
+The passage of a Texas constitutional amendment on November 3, 2015 increased the homestead exemption from \$15,000 to \$25,000.
+Source: Certified values from the Ellis Appraisal District as of July 2021.
+Source: Waxahachie ISD Audited Financial Statements.
+Excludes penalties and interest.

+(5) Excludes penalities and interest.
 (6) The declines in the District's Maintenance & Operation Tax for the 2006/07 and 2007/08 fiscal years are a function of House Bill 1 adopted by the Texas Legislature in May 2006.
 See "STATE AND LOCAL FUNDING OF SCHOOL DISTRICTS IN TEXAS" and "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in the Official Statement.
 (7) The decline in the District's Maintenance & Operation Tax from the 2018/19 fiscal year to the 2020/21 fiscal year is a function of House Bill 3 adopted by the Texas Legislature in June 2019.
 See "STATE AND LOCAL FUNDING OF SCHOOL DISTRICTS IN TEXAS" and "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in Official Statement.